csonday/ie172webdev_notes/README.md

             modal_open = True
 ```

+At this point, you can run the app.
+You should be able to save any new entries when `mode=add`, but you cannot save anything to the database when `mode=edit`.

 ##  3. <a name='SetuptheEditMode'></a>Setup the Edit Mode
 At this point, we need to setup what the app does when it encounters the edit mode for the `movie_management_profile` page.
 To summarize, we need to add the following:
 1. A way to store the `movie_id` if we are in the edit mode.